Unlawful Detainer/ Evictions

 - A: Several deadlines may be impacted or extended by the court closure.
 For example, when a tenant has been served with a Summons and Complaint, the law requires that the tenant file a response within 5 days, excluding Saturday, Sunday, or other judicial holidays.
 (See Code of Civil Procedure Section 1167).
 If no response is timely filed, the landlord may request a default judgment against the tenant.

 - HOWEVER, the emergency rules affect this as follows: in Monterey County, March 18 through May 1, 2020 have been declared judicial holidays for the Court.
 This means, that under the current rules, if the last day to file (or serve) a paper in a case falls on or between one of those days, the last day to file now becomes May 4, 2020 or the next day after that when the court re-opens to the public.
+May 2, 2020 to May 29, 2020 are deemed holidays only to the extent that the emergency conditions "substantially interfered with the public’s ability to file papers in a court facility on those dates".

 - FURTHERMORE, the Governor’s Executive Order N-37-20 extends the 5-day time limit to 60 days for tenants who meet certain requirements and promptly take certain steps to notify the landlord in writing about inability to pay the rent.

-Q-6: IF THE COURT HAS ALREADY ISSUED AN ORDER EVICTING A TENANT (WRIT of POSSESSION), CAN AN ORDER FOR STAY OF EVICTION BE OBTAINED?
+Q-5: IF THE COURT HAS ALREADY ISSUED AN ORDER EVICTING A TENANT (WRIT of POSSESSION), CAN AN ORDER FOR STAY OF EVICTION BE OBTAINED?

 - A: A stay may be requested electronically (online).
 A judge will review the request.